Benetti-Hub/Benetti-Hub/README.md

 - 👋 Hi, I’m Alessandro Benetti, a nuclear engineer from Politecnico di Milano.
-- 👀 I'm interested in artificial intelligence and its various applications (also, I love cooking!)
+- 👀 I'm interested in artificial intelligence and its various applications (also, I love cooking!).
-- 🌱 I’m currently learning Natural Language Processing and Time-Series Analysis
+- 🌱 I’m currently learning Time-Series Analysis and MLOps.
-- :collision: I’m looking to collaborate on cloud computing or finance projects
+- 💥 I’m looking to collaborate on cloud computing or finance projects.
-- 📫 How to reach me:  https://www.linkedin.com/in/alessandro-benetti-86968a1b8/
+- 📫 How to reach me:  https://www.linkedin.com/in/alessandro-benetti-86968a1b8/.
+- 😶 The repos here are just to show my style of programming, I took part in other project but they are currently private, so I avoided plublishing them

 <!---
 Benetti-Hub/Benetti-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.